-PREREQUISITE: OAD 101 with minimum grade of "C" or permission of instructor.
+PREREQUISITE: OAD 101 with minimum grade of "C" or permission of instructor and a grade of "C" or higher in ENR 094 or equivalent.

 This course is designed to provide an awareness of the responsibilities and opportunities of professional support personnel in a medical environment through classroom instruction and lab exercises.
 Emphasis is on medical terminology, the production of appropriate forms and reports, and the importance of office procedures and practices.
 Upon completion, the student should be able to perform office support tasks required for employment in a medical environment.